-• Note: Certain valued employees can immigrate through an employer's labor certification.
+- ▶ Note: Certain valued employees can immigrate through an employer's labor certification.
 See 8 USC §1153(b).
-Although this device is primarily available to professional workers, nonprofessionals such as in-home child monitors, health attendants, specialty chefs, and workers who must speak a foreign language may also qualify.
+Although this device is primarily available to professional workers, nonprofessionals such as health attendants, specialty chefs, and workers who must speak a foreign language may also qualify.
 The person must not be inadmissible but can apply for a waiver of certain crime-related grounds of inadmissibility under 8 USC §1182(h).
-Discussion of waiver under 8 USC §1182(h) follows.

-□ Is the defendant inadmissible under certain crimes-based provisions?
+Discussion of waiver under 8 USC §1182(h) follows. - ☐ Is the defendant inadmissible under certain crimes-based provisions?

 A defendant may become admissible by a discretionary waiver of inadmissibility under 8 USC §1182(h) for the following convictions:

-• Conviction relating to moral turpitude.
-8 USC §1182(a)(2)(A)(i)(I).

-• One conviction for simple possession of 30 grams or less of marijuana.
+- One or more convictions of crimes involving moral turpitude.
+8 USC §1182(a)(2)(A)(i)(I). - One conviction of simple possession of 30 grams or less of marijuana (or a smaller amount of hashish).
 8 USC §1182(a)(2)(A)(i)(II).

-• Two convictions with a five-year sentence.
-8 USC §1182(a)(2)(B).
+Note that this is the only drug offense that can be waived under this provision. - Two or more convictions with an aggregate five-year sentence.
+8 USC §1182(a)(2)(B). - Engaging in prostitution (8 USC \$1182(a)(2)(D)).

-• Prostitution (8 USC §1182(a)(2)(D)).